How To Make Oobleck:

 Oobleck is non-Newtonian fluid.
 It acts like a liquid when it is being poured, but it acts more like a solid when it comes in contact with a force.
 You can grab Oobleck with your hand like it is a solid, but it will ooze out like it is a liquid.

-Your students will love bringing the book, Bartholomew and the Oobleck by Dr. Seuss to life by making their very own Oobleck at home or in the classroom.
+Your kids will love bringing the book, Bartholomew and the Oobleck by Dr. Seuss to life by making their very own Oobleck at home or in the classroom.

 Pin It For Later:

-Do you want to save this book-inspired, science experiment for later?
-Pin this to your science or reading boards on Pinterest and it’ll be here for when you’re ready!
+Do you want to save this book-inspired activity for later?
+Pin this to your reading board on Pinterest and it’ll be here for when you’re ready!

 You May Also Like:

-Are you looking for some fun activities to celebrate reading month?
-This Dr. Seuss Author Study has a variety of resources that your students can use throughout March to learn about Dr. Seuss and the books that he wrote.
-This author study includes a reading passage, craft, writing activity, character book report, and more!
+Are you looking for some fun activities to celebrate Dr. Seuss’ birthday?
+This Dr. Seuss Author Study has a variety of resources that your students can use throughout reading month to learn about the author including a craft, writing activity, and character book report.
+Click on the picture to learn more!